 Please enter your username/email and password to log in.

-Hailing from the Land Down Under, the Gold Kangaroo is a favorite among both collectors and investors.
-The coin is made from the finest 99.99% purity gold and is available in a huge range of sizes and denominations.
+Hailing from the Land Down Under, the Gold Kangaroo is a favorite among gold investors.
+The coin is made from the finest 99.99% purity gold and is available in a range of sizes and denominations.

-Similar to the Chinese Gold Panda, the coin has a different design for its reverse side each year.
-It is legal tender in Australia and is backed by the Government of Australian.
+Similar to the Chinese Gold Panda, the Perth Mint produces a different design for the coin's reverse side each year.

 All coins in the initial series have a two-tone frosting effect, unique at the time and oft-copied since.
 Another distinctive feature of the Gold Nuggets is that each coin was individually packed in a hard plastic case.

 The following year, the Perth Mint redesigned the reverse of the coin, which has been updated annually ever since.
-Other gold nuggets were featured on the coin until 1989 when the mint replaced it with a kangaroo, which remains to this day though with a different image every year.
+Gold nuggets were featured on the coin until 1989 when the mint replaced it with the iconic kangaroo.
+Australia's beloved mammal became the coin's namesake.

 The Australian Gold Kangaroo is among the most recognizable coins in the world despite the annually-changing reverse.
-The obverse of the coin, on the other hand, hasn’t changed since 1986 and the first edition of the Gold Nugget.
+The obverse of the coin, on the other hand, hasn’t seen significant change since 1986 and the first issue of the Gold Nugget.

 The obverse is the same right profile of Queen Elizabeth II.
 Around the perimeter, the following inscriptions are engraved: “ELIZABETH II” and “AUSTRALIA.”
 Beneath the queen’s portrait are the face value of the coin and the initials of Ian Rank-Broadley, the coin’s designer.

-The reverse sports a kangaroo, a different one each year.
-The inscription “AUSTRALIAN KANGAROO” sits at the top and the years of minting, weight of the coin, and purity at the bottom.
-In the case of the Gold Kangaroo, it is .9999 GOLD.
+The reverse sports a kangaroo, a different image each year.
+The inscription “AUSTRALIAN KANGAROO” sits at the top.
+The year of minting, the weight of the coin, and the purity are stamped below the image.
 The mint mark can also be found on the reverse.

-Australian Gold Kangaroos are available in many sizes from 1/20 troy ounce to 1 kilogram.
+Australian Gold Kangaroos are available in sizes ranging from 1/20 troy ounce to 1 kilogram.
 The most common and popular of which is the one troy ounce bullion coin.

 The smallest Gold Kangaroo measures 14.10 millimeters in diameter and 1.4 millimeters in thickness.
 It weighs 1.5552 grams (1/20 ounce) and has a face value of A$5.

-The ½ ounce Kangaroo is worth $50 if you decide to cash it in.
+The ½ ounce Kangaroo carries $50 in face value.
 The coin has a diameter of 25.10 millimeters and a thickness of 2.2 millimeters.
 It weighs 15.55 grams.

-As mentioned, this is the most popular Australian Gold Kangaroo.
-It is made available as bullion and proof coins, though the annual proof editions are extremely limited.
+The most popular Australian Gold Kangaroo is available in both bullion strike and proof cditions.
+The proof coins are issued with much smaller mintages.
 For example, there are only 500 each of 2017 and 2018 proof editions.

-The 1 ounce bullion weight is 31.10 grams (1 troy ounce) and measures 32.10 millimeters in diameter and 2.65 millimeters in thickness, It has a face value of A$100.
+One troy ounce bullion weight is equivalent to 31.1035 grams.
+Kangaroos measure 32.10 millimeters in diameter and 2.65 millimeters in thickness.
+They carry a face value of A$100.